tsuru/tsuru/docs/faq.rst

 ====================================

 All configurations in Tsuru are handled by the use of environment variables.
-If you need to connect with a third party service, e.g. twitter's api, you are probably going to need some extra configurations, like client_id.
+If you need to connect with a third party service, e.g. twitter's API, you are probably going to need some extra configurations, like client_id.
 In Tsuru, you can export those as environment variables, visible only by your application's processes.